ef4/rfcs/text/0000-js-compatible-resolution.md

     When that exported value is imported from a template, the value you get is the actual class (no magic here).

-3. When both `.js` and `.hbs` exist for a component, the build takes care of unobtrusively associating the template with the default value exported by the Javascript.
+3. When both `.js` and `.hbs` exist for a component, the build unobtrusively associates the template with the default value exported by the Javascript.
 The template must be co-located with the Javascript, having the same filename except for changing the extension to `.hbs`.

     For illustrative purposes, here's a toy implementation of how we can do "unobtrusive" association of the template with the Javascript value: